casper-network/docs/source/docs/casper/workflow/token-transfer.md

 To transfer tokens, follow these steps:
 1. Sign in to your account with the Signer.
 For detailed instructions, see the [Signer Guide](https://docs.cspr.community/docs/user-guides/SignerGuide.html).
 2. Click **Wallet** on the top menu bar and select **Transfer CSPR** from the drop-down menu.
-3. Enter the recipient’s wallet address, the amount you wish to transfer, and an optional Transfer ID for reference.
+3. Enter the recipient’s public key, the amount you wish to transfer, and an optional Transfer ID for reference.
     If you do not provide an ID, the system will auto-generate one.
 4. Click **Next** to proceed.
 The following figure shows an example transfer of 50 CSPR.

     <img src={useBaseUrl("/image/workflow/CSPR-first-step.png")} width="500" />

-5. A confirmation window appears, and you may verify the recipient’s wallet address and transaction amount.
+5. A confirmation window appears to verify the details entered.
 Click **Confirm and transfer** to proceed to the next step.
 In the following figure, you may observe the transaction details initiated in the previous step.
 The transaction fees is displayed in CSPR and USD.

 <img src={useBaseUrl("/image/workflow/CSPR-second-step.png")} width="500" />